By Erik Johnsson:

 So under the make-it-take-it system, if you shoot 40% from three, then you only need to shoot 50% from two to make your two-pointer just as valuable as your three.
 If you shoot 30% from three, then you only need to shoot 39% from two.
 These two-point percentages are far more achievable than what the current system requires, and thus, shots from inside the arc become much more valuable.

-We can visualize this new “efficiency landscape” by creating a heatmap on 3P% against 2P%, where each pixel value contains the difference in points-per-possession for a shooter with the corresponding shooting percentages.
-To help explain the map, I’ve included the example of Damian Lillard, as well as the efficiency landscape of the NBA under its current rules.
+We can visualize these new axioms of efficiency by creating a heatmap on 3P% against 2P%, where each pixel value contains the difference in points-per-possession for a shooter with the corresponding shooting percentages.
+To help explain the map, I’ve included the example of Damian Lillard, as well as the efficiency axioms of the NBA under its current rules.
 The area in green is where it’s more efficient to shoot a 2-pointer, and the area in red is where it’s more efficient to shoot a 3-pointer.
 Notice how much more green space we’ve created in the Make-It-Take-It NBA:

 You can think of this as an offensive decision maker.
 Pretend that LeBron drives in the lane, and he has the choice to either a) take a contested midrange floater, which he’ll make 60% of the time, or b) kick the ball out to Danny Green for a wide-open corner three, which he’ll make about 55% of the time.
 We look at the plot above, find the point where the 2PT percentage is 0.60 and the 3PT percentage is 0.55, and see which side of the line the point falls on.
 In this case, under both systems, the point falls on the red side, meaning LeBron should kick the ball out to Danny Green for the open three.